koonukaame/Ghibli-wallpapers/README.md

 # Ghibli-wallpapers

-Possible bad quality is an artistic choice
+Possible bad quality is an artistic choice.